-HIFU (High Intensity Focused Ultrasound) is a well established technology first approved for the ablation of prostate tissue in Europe in 1994.
+HIFU (High Intensity Focused Ultrasound Therapy for Prostate Cancer) is a well established technology first approved for the ablation of prostate tissue in Europe in 1994.
 Since then, tens of thousands of men the world over, have been successfully treated for localized prostate cancer using HIFU.
 Traditional treatments for localized prostate cancer include: radical surgery (either open or robotically assisted), radiation (either by external beam or by implantation of radioactive seeds, or brachytherapy), and cryoablation (freezing the prostate).
 While all of these treatments can be successful, they carry significant risks of erectile dysfunction (ED) and incontinence.
-HIFU seeks to minimize the risk of both ED and incontinence.
+As a non-surgical treatment for prostate cancer, HIFU seeks to minimize the risk of both ED and incontinence.

 During the HIFU procedure, a man is completely asleep, and lying comfortably on his right side.
 I use the Ablatherm device (EDAP, France) which is under robotic control and is extremely accurate with tissue ablation.
 An outpatient procedure, HIFU usually takes about 2-3 hours.
 There is one, single probe, inserted gently next to the prostate, and both imaging and treatment can be done simultaneously.
 This imaging advantage, using exquisite high definition ultrasound (which can also be paired with MRI images on some machines), allows me to see the nerves of erection (neurovascular bundles) which lie next to the prostate.
 Using the Ablatherm device, I can ablate the prostate tissue, but spare the neurovascular bundles.
 The result is to minimize ED post-operatively.
 I can also clearly visualize the sphincter mechanism, and avoid it, to optimally preserve continence.

 Is HIFU a good non-surgical treatment for prostate cancer?